Class ScanRequest

 In a parallel scan, a

-request that includes ExclusiveStartKey
+Scan request that includes ExclusiveStartKey

-must specify the same segment whose previous Scan
+must specify the same segment whose previous Scan returned the corresponding

-value of LastEvaluatedKey
+value of LastEvaluatedKey.

 public Dictionary<string, AttributeValue> ExclusiveStartKey { get; set; }